Nav Canada: Hudson Bay ADS-B deployment

 In November 2010, a second set of six ground-based ADS-B transceivers was later deployed along the coast of Labrador and Nunavut, providing an additional 1980000 sqkm.
 In March 2012 four more stations were added in Greenland, increasing the area covered by 1320000 sqkm.

 Space-based ADS-B

-In 2012, Nav Canada and the satellite communications company Iridium Communications Inc. launched a joint venture that will offer air traffic control authorities the ability to track aircraft around the globe in real time.
+In 2012, Nav Canada and the satellite communications company Iridium Communications launched a joint venture that offers air traffic control authorities the ability to track aircraft around the globe in real time.

-The joint venture, called Aireon LLC, will use Automatic Dependent Surveillance-Broadcast (ADS-B) receivers installed as an additional payload on 66 Iridium NEXT second-generation satellites scheduled to be launched between 2015 and 2017.
+The joint venture, called Aireon, uses Automatic Dependent Surveillance–Broadcast (ADS-B) receivers installed as an additional payload on 66 Iridium NEXT second-generation satellites launched between 2017 and 2019.
+Nav Canada invested $150 million for a 51% stake in Aireon.

-Nav Canada plans to invest $150 million for a controlling stake in Aireon.
-That sum is being paid through a series of installments ending in 2017 and will give Nav Canada a 51 per cent stake in the joint venture.